oklas/react-app-alias/README.md

 `node_modules` from different projects (top project and nested project) so this may bring mentioned above confusions with deps versions.
 To avoid problems:
-**do not install and run within nested project directly when it is nested or integrated in another one - but only independent toplevel configuration** Or consider to eject or configure webpack manually.
+**do not install and run within nested project directly when it is nested or integrated in another one - but only independent top level configuration** Or consider to eject or configure Webpack manually.

 * **do not relay to deps versions synchronization**

-Some libraryes uses `instanceof` and other type comparisions.
-For example two objects created with same params in same code of same library version but installed in differenent `node_modules` and bundled separately - will mostly have same data and same behaviour but differen instance type.
-Such libraries will be unable to recognize its own objects and will lead to unpredictable behaviour.
+Some libraries use `instanceof` and other type comparisions.
+For example , two objects created with the same params in the same code of the same library version but installed in different `node_modules` and bundled separately - will mostly have the same data and same behaviour but different instance type.
+Such libraries will be unable to recognize their own objects and will lead to unpredictable behaviour.
 So **use only one main project `node_modules` directory**.